TaylorW43/CS573_data_visualization/README.md

 Description:
 This is a delicious pie.
 Bon appétit!
 The pie is all the countries in the world as a whole, and each slice represents the percent of the pie each company gets.
 Which would solve Question&Task #4.

-## Open Questions

-The thing I most fear is the world map, still haven't got the chance to learn it and I'm afraid the end result wouldn't be the same as that in my mind.
-Also for most of my sketches I still haven't decided what to add and how exactly user interactions would be.
-I'm more intereted in exploring different ideas and see how each one goes while implementing them instead of decide what I have to do in advance.